 The list of taxes on fuel is actually quite long.
 There are 59.52 cents for the National Land Transport Fund, 6 cents for ACC motor vehicle account, 0.66 cents for the Local Authorities Fuel Tax, and 0.3 cents to the Petroleum and Energy Fuels Monitoring Levey.
 On top of those is the GST.

-So at around 2.20 cents per litre, you are paying 33 cents to the government, and 66.5 cents for all the previously mentioned taxes.
+At around 2.20 cents per litre, you are paying 33 cents to the government, and 66.5 cents for all the previously mentioned taxes.
 That’s a tax rate of around 45 per cent.

 Are Taxes Bad?

-So if you have got to this stage of my rant you might think that I am against taxes and that we should descent into an anarchist society.
+So if you have got to this stage of my rant, you might think that I am against taxes and that we should descent into an anarchist society.
 And you’d be wrong.
 I think taxes are important.

 Taxes are the price we pay for a civilised society.
-And if you pay your taxes proudly it is a sign that you believe in the country’s capacity to create a flourishing society which gives everyone a fair opportunity.
+And if you pay your taxes proudly, it is a sign that you believe in the country’s capacity to create a flourishing society which gives everyone a fair opportunity.

 Now a caveat to the previous line.
 Equal opportunity is what every country should strive for.
 That is not the same as equal outcome.